 Daniel Marciniak is a doctoral researcher within the Surveillance and Human Rights research strand of the Human Rights, Big Data and Technology Project at the University of Essex.
-In his research, Daniel is interested in how technologies that have been collected under the umbrella term of predictive policing transform modern police practices.
+In his research, Daniel is interested in how data-driven technologies - particularly predictive policing - transform modern police practices.
 His study is informed by approaches from Science and Technology Studies as well as Surveillance Studies.

 Since January 2018, he is a research assistant on the HRBDT project organising a series of workshops held together with Hebrew University and in cooperation with the UKs Investigatory Powers Commissioners Office (IPCO).
 These workshops explore the relationship between State surveillance and international human rights law.